gokhanozdemir/cocukyastaevliligeson-unfpa/Makaleler.md

 **ABSTRACT**

-From the Author: ""In this chapter, I use a feminist childhood studies lens through which to view the issue of the early and forced marriage of girls.
+From the Author: In this chapter, I use a feminist childhood studies lens through which to view the issue of the early and forced marriage of girls.
 Over the past decade, this issue has emerged as one of concern and urgency on the global stage.6 I take up this inquiry with a particular interest in the representation and rhetoric that accompanies circulating images of children and childhood from the global South.
 For this analysis, the photo exhibit Too Young to Wed serves as a focal point.
 The exhibit debuted at the first United Nations International Day of the Girl in New York in 2012.
 It was sponsored by the United Nations Population Fund as part of a globally launched initiative to end the early and forced marriage of girls worldwide.8,9 Audiences in places around the world, as well as virtually, have viewed the images.
 10 By using a feminist childhood studies lens, I explore the contours of the politics of visibility and invisibility arising from this circulation and the implications this has for social change.

 ***Key words: "Feminism, Gender Equality, Child Marriage, Early Marriage" ***